AcutronicRobotics/MARA/README.md

 rviz2 -d `ros2 pkg prefix mara_description`/share/mara_description/rviz/visualization.rviz
 ```

-Alternatively, instead of using the `robot_description` topic, you can load the 3D model manually selecting the URDF file in the RobotModel.
+Alternatively, instead of using the `robot_description` topic, you can load the 3D model manually selecting the URDF file in the RobotModel section of RViz.

 <br/>